Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Methodology

 where $\boldsymbol{d}_{\mathcal{H}}^{\text{U}} = (d_{h}^{\text{U}})_{h\in \mathcal{H}}$ and $\boldsymbol{d}_{\mathcal{H}}^{\text{L}} = (d_{h}^{\text{L}})_{h\in \mathcal{H}}$.
 And Eq. \ref{eq_z_poly2} can also be represented as a polyhedral uncertainty set: $\mathcal{Z}_{\text{P2}} = \left\{\boldsymbol{z} \in \mathbb{R}^{HK}:\boldsymbol{d}_{\mathcal{H}}^{\text{L}} - \boldsymbol{S}\bar{\boldsymbol{d}} \leq \boldsymbol{SDz} \leq \boldsymbol{d}_{\mathcal{H}}^{\text{U}} - \boldsymbol{S}\bar{\boldsymbol{d}} \right\}$.

 As the RO aims to optimize under the ``worst case'' scenario and our objective function is the system travel time, intuitively, the worst-case scenario will be the largest demand in the uncertainty set.
-This may make the worst-case demand unreal as the extremely large demand seldom happens.
+This may make the worst-case demand unrealistic since the extremely large demand seldom happens.
 What we expect in the RO is that the model can capture some critical OD pairs where the high demand in these OD pairs can make the system more congested (as opposed to high demand in all OD pairs).
-In order to let the RO captures critical OD pairs, we add an additional constraint on the total demand:
+In order to let the RO capture critical OD pairs, we add an additional constraint on the total demand:

-where $\Gamma > 0$ is a predetermined constant. $\Gamma = 1$ means we assume the total demand in the worst case scenario is the same as the nominal one, but the spatial and temporal distributions are different, and the worst case scenario will have more demand on critical OD pairs but less demand on others.
-The value of $\Gamma$ can be decided by the historical highest total demand or by empirical knowledge.
+where $\Gamma > 0$ is a predetermined constant. $\Gamma = 1$ means we assume the total demand in the worst-case scenario is the same as the nominal one, but the spatial and temporal distributions are different.
+The worst-case scenario will have more demand on critical OD pairs but less demand on others.
+The value of $\Gamma$ can be determined based on the highest total demand observed over a time period.

 Similarly, Eq. \ref{eq_z_poly3} can be written in a matrix form:

 where $\boldsymbol{1} \in \mathbb{R}^{HK}$ is a vector with all elements one.
 And we define another polyhedral uncertainty set: $\mathcal{Z}_{\text{P3}} = \left\{\boldsymbol{z} \in \mathbb{R}^{HK}:\boldsymbol{1}^T (\bar{\boldsymbol{d}} + \boldsymbol{Dz})\leq \Gamma \cdot \boldsymbol{1}^T \bar{\boldsymbol{d}} \right\}$.